 Professor of the Practice of Public Policy and Law

-Director of the Program in Law & Entrepreneurship
+Director of Duke University’s Innovation & Entrepreneurship Initiative

 Kip Frey is an entrepreneur, venture capitalist, educator, and community leader.
 He has served in senior leadership positions in multiple start-up companies and was a partner at Intersouth Partners – the largest and oldest venture capital firm in the Southeast.
 He joined Intersouth in 2000 as a venture partner and served as a full-time partner from 2003 to 2009, working with the firm’s information technology portfolio.